cjdaly/cascadia/README.md

 * Connect eMMC adapter to USB on rPi and:
   * Check `/dev` before and after to determine which device is eMMC.
   * On my rPi, eMMC maps to `/dev/sda` (and sub-partitions like `/dev/sda1`, `/dev/sda2`, ...)
   * WARNING!
 Be careful not to overwrite stuff unintentionally!
-But do something like this to burn image to eMMC:
+But do something like this to write image to eMMC:
     * `sudo dd if=minimal.img of=/dev/sda`
       * _be patient! ... this can take 5-20 minutes or more ..._